tmtxt/tmtxt.github.com/_posts/2014-08-23-setup-emacs-as-an-sql-database-client.md

 you will not want to store the password there.
-This [post](http://emacs-fu.blogspot.com/2011/02/keeping-your-secrets-secret.html ) from [emacs-fu](http://emacs-fu.blogspot.com/ ) gives me the idea of storing your password in another file encrypted by GnuPG.
+This [post](http://emacs-fu.blogspot.com/2011/02/keeping-your-secrets-secret.html ) from [emacs-fu](http://emacs-fu.blogspot.com/ ) gives me the idea of storing password in another file encrypted by GnuPG.

 First, make sure you have GnuPG installed.
 Many Linux distros already come with GnuPG pre-installed.
 On Mac OS, you can install it using **Macports**